kokoalberti/postgis-baselayers/README.md

 # PostGIS Baselayers

-PostGIS Baselayers is a PostGIS Docker container with a lightweight web-interface which lets you - with the click of a button - download and import an assortment of public vector datasets into the database.
-It works nicely as a standalone spatial database that you can run queries against, or you can load data from it directly using QGIS/GDAL tools.
+PostGIS Baselayers is a web application that connects to a PostGIS database and lets you automatically download and import a selection of popular open vector datasets (Natural Earth, GADM, Geonames, etc) into the database.
+It comes with a Docker environment with a PostGIS container to get up and running quickly.

+The application and database works nicely as a standalone spatial database that you can run queries against, or you can load data from it directly using QGIS/GDAL tools.

 ## Why

 For a few years now I have had an assortment of different base layers lying around to help with making maps and visualizations, experimenting with PostGIS, and for various other spatial analysis tasks.
-Having these datasets just lying around in all sorts of different formats was becoming a bit annoying, and I decided to put some time into a framework that would organize this data and that could be contributed to by others.
+Having these datasets just sitting around in all sorts of different formats was a hassle, and I decided to put some time into a framework that would organize these datasets, make them available in a PostGIS environment, and that could be contributed to by others.

 ## Getting Started